klsember-gh/repo-branch-protect/README.md

-readMeFileToAdd = 'README.md' # File to Add if New Repo is Empty contentsOfReadMe = '# Auto Generated README' # Contents of File to Add assignedUser = 'klsember' # Assigned User to be notified in Created Issues
+readMeFileToAdd = 'README.md' # File to Add if New Repo is Empty contentsOfReadMe = '# Auto Generated README' # Contents of File to Add assignedUser = 'klsember' # Assigned User to be notified in Created Issues logFileName = 'auto-create-branch-rules.log' # Name of log file to append to stored within the repo
 ```

 The application is currently set up to run on `http://127.0.0.1:5000`.
 This can be modified when running the web servier locally by passing in `--host` and `--port` parameters: